-Community Cat Program
+Community (Feral) Cat Program

-Through our Community Cat Program, UAF works with ‘Colony Caretakers’ who manage and care for the local feral cat population.
+Through our Community (Feral) Cat Program, UAF works with ‘Colony Caretakers’ who manage and care for the local feral cat population.

 • UAF provides spay/neuter certificates for feral cats through our Spay/Neuter Certificate Program.
 Colony Caretakers humanely trap feral cats and bring them to the UAF Snip n’ Go™ Clinic for alteration and ear-tipping, which identifies the cat as having been altered.